jupyter-widgets/ipywidgets/docs/source/embedding.md

 `format` method to interpolate the state.
 For embedding in more complex documents, you may want to use a templating engine like [Jinja2](http://jinja.pocoo.org/).

+We also change the CDN from its default of unpkg to use jsdelivr by setting the `data-jupyter-widgets-cdn` attribute.

 In all embedding functions in `ipywidgets.embed`, the state of all widgets known to the widget manager is included by default.
 You can alternatively